nitoua-21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile : displays the content of the /etc/passwd file.

-3-twofiles : displays the content of /etc/passwd and /etc/hosts files
+3-twofiles : displays the content of /etc/passwd and /etc/hosts files.

+4-lastlines: displays the last 10 lines of /etc/passwd.